 Eat: Make your way to Ladadika neighborhood which is filled with interesting restaurants.
 I also like Kitchen Bar by the port (the view is amazing) as well as the cafe/bar of Byzantine Museum for a drink!

-Visit: Archeological Museum, Knosos archaeological site which is just 6km far from the city and you’ll get to visit King Minos palace (ideal for first timers and people who haven’t visited for ages, like me!), Saint Titus church (ehm, the one I was telling you above!)
+Visit: Archeological Museum, Knossos archaeological site which is just 6km far from the city and you’ll get to visit King Minos palace (ideal for first timers and people who haven’t visited for ages), Saint Titus church (ehm, the one I was telling you above!)

 Walk: Around the old port, along the promenade, along 25th August pedestrian street, in the old market